Redistrict New Mexico

 What is fair redistricting?

 Redistricting is the way voting boundaries are drawn, including for Congress, state legislatures, and (in NM) the Public Education Commission.
-When those boundaries are manipulated for political gain or to discriminate against certain groups, that's often called gerrymandering.
-Even when boundaries are not manipulated, lawmakers who draw district lines are placed in difficult conflicts of interest.
-They know the public overwhelming believes that voters should pick their lawmakers, rather than lawmakers picking their constituents.
+When those boundaries are manipulated for political gain or to discriminate against certain groups, that's called gerrymandering.
+Even when boundaries are not manipulated, lawmakers who draw district lines are placed in difficult conflicts of interest since they are essentially picking their own voters.
+The public overwhelming believes that voters should pick their lawmakers, rather than lawmakers picking their constituents.
 In New Mexico, 77% of likely voters support an Independent Redistricting Commission.
 The same poll indicated that most did not approve of the legislature’s performance in the 2021 redistricting cycle.

-• 29 states have some type of redistricting commissions.
+• 29 states have some type of redistricting commission or commissions.

-• New Mexico’s proposed law aligns with the gold standard states of Arizona, Colorado, Michigan, and California.
+• New Mexico’s proposed law aligns with the gold standard states of Arizona, Colorado, Michigan, and California -- with Ohio likely to join this year.

-More importantly, passage of HJR 1 would have advanced voter trust during a time when partisanship and polarization have caused people to have less trust in our election process than ever before.
+Most importantly, passage of this bill will advance voter trust.
+Hyper-partisanship and polarization have caused people to have less confidence in our election process than ever before.

 Updates: NM Redistricting Reform